DavisPL-Teaching/189c/lecture6/README.md

   + [Veridise](https://veridise.org/) blockchain verification tools

+## Approaches to verification

+Most of this part was not covered in the slides, but may be of general interest to some of you!

-## Why Dafny?
+### Why Dafny?

 - It's modern (actively developed)
 - It's used in real industry applications (Microsoft, Amazon)
 - It can *cross-compile* to other languages: such as C#, Go, Python, Java, and JavaScript.
 - It has a good IDE (VSCode extension)

-## Verification tools for popular programming languages:
+### Verification tools for popular programming languages

 - [CMBC](https://www.cprover.org/cbmc/) for C and C++
   [CPROVER manual](https://www.cprover.org/cprover-manual/)